laurent409/CloudBox/README.md

 ### - Upload a folder to archives-blob (POST Method)

 #### URI
-You can zip a specific folder and upload zip folder to your container using this URI :
+You can zip a specific folder and upload zip-file to your container using this URI :

 `/Service1.svc/{container}/upload-archive-file`

 #### Specifications
-You have to specify the container in the URI which you want to upload a zip file.
+You have to specify the container in the URI which you want to upload the zip-file.
 You have to pass a JSON too for giving some descriptions of your folder to zip and upload these :

 ```